Healthy Homes Assessment Frasertown

 Frasertown Healthy Homes Compliance Timeframes

-• Ceiling and underfloor insulation is compulsory in all Frasertown and New Zealand rental homes where it’s reasonably practicable to put in.
+• Underfloor and ceiling insulation is a requirement in all Frasertown and New Zealand rental homes where it’s reasonably practicable to put in.

-• Property managers and landlords must keep records of their the conformance to the Healthy Homes Standards that apply or will be applied during the tenure of their rental properties.
+• Property managers and landlords must keep records that demonstrate the conformance to any Healthy Homes Standards that apply or will be applicable to an apartment rental.

-• Property managers and private landlords have to make sure their rental properties comply with the Healthy Homes Standards within 90 days of any new, renewed or varied tenancy.
+• Property managers and private landlords have to ensure their rental properties comply according to Healthy Homes Standards within 90 days of a newly renewed, extended or changed lease.

-• All the boarding homes (except Kainga Ora and registered Community Housing Provider for boarding household tenancies) must comply with the Healthy Homes Standards regardless of when the tenancy began.
+• All the boarding homes (except Kainga Ora and registered Community Housing Provider boarding house tenancies) must comply with the Healthy Homes Standards regardless of when the tenancy began.

-• All homes which are rented to Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must comply with the Healthy Homes Standards regardless of when the tenancy began.
+• All houses that are rented out through Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must be in compliance with the Healthy Homes Standards regardless of when the tenancy first began.

 From July 1st 2024